Market Intelligence · Energy Transition

 Emerging Potential

-• Residential heat pumps — 400K+ in NL; demand flexibility emerging via smart tariffs
+• Residential heat pumps — a growing installed base in NL; demand flexibility emerging via smart tariffs (see RVO for installed base statistics)

 • Vehicle-to-Grid (V2G) — pilots active; commercial scale 2026–2028